Agheb/PyRunnerGame/Readme.md

 	# draw my classes stuff
 	rects = my_class.draw_something(value)

-	'''render_thread is the local instance of the RenderThread'''
+	'''render_thread is the global instance of the RenderThread in mainwindow.py'''
 	# draw the surface centered to the main screen
 	render_thread.blit(my_class.surface, None, True)

 	# tell it to update the whole screen -- use only if the whole screen changed
-	render_thread.render_thread.refresh_screen(True)
+	render_thread.refresh_screen(True)
 	# tell it to update only the changed parts (way less cpu intensive)
 	render_thread.add_rect_to_update(rects, my_class.surface, None, True)
 ```